NREL/HPC/Systems/Swift/running.md

 ---

 # Running on Swift
-Please see the section "Modules" for information about setting up your environment, loading modules, and current know limitations.
+Please see the [Modules](./modules) page for information about setting up your environment and loading modules.

+**There are currently a number of known issues on Swift please check [Known issues](./swift) for a complete list**

 ## Slurm and Partitions

 As more of Swift is brought on line different partitions will be created.
 Initially the only partition avalible (08/01/21) is *test*.
 This is what is used to run the examples shown below.
-A list of partitions can be returned by sunning the *sinfo* command.
-If the command sinfo is not found then first ensure that slurm is in your path by running:
+A list of partitions can be returned by sunning the `sinfo` command.
+If the command `sinfo` is not found then first ensure that slurm is in your path by running:

 ```
 PATH=/nopt/nrel/slurm/bin:$PATH